Don Stroud: Personal life

 On September 16, 1970, during a low-level sequence flying a two-seat SV.4C Stampe biplane across Lake Weston, a duck flew through the propeller's arc, striking the pilot Garrison in the face, knocking him unconscious.
 The aircraft flew into five power lines, snap rolled and plunged inverted into Ireland's large Liffey River.
 Stroud rescued the unconscious Garrison, treading water until rescue crews found them almost an hour later.
 Stroud was unhurt, but Garrison required 60 stitches to close a head wound.

-Sometime in 1989 or 1990, on the street in Greenwich Village, New York City, Stroud tried to help a man who was being mugged.
-During the confrontation, Stroud was stabbed several times, suffering partial paralysis in the face, and losing the use of one eye.
+In 1989 or 1990, on the street in Greenwich Village, New York City, Stroud tried to help a man who was being mugged.
+During the confrontation, Stroud was stabbed several times, suffering partial paralysis in the face and permanent blindness in one eye.
 The mugging victim fled.